 The wide format of the ProteinProphet view is designed for viewing on-line.
 It can be downloaded to an Excel or TSV file, but the format is not well suited for further client-side analysis after downloading.
 For example, the existence of multiple columns of data under each run in Excel makes it difficult to reference the correct columns in formulas.
 The spectra count views address this problem.
 These views have a regular column structure with Run Id as just a single column.

-- Return to the MS2 Runs web part on the MS2 Dashboard and select the same filtered set of runs.
+- Return to the MS2 Runs web part and select the same filtered set of runs.

 - Select Compare > Spectra Count.

 The first choice to make when using the spectra count views is to decide what level of grouping to do in the database prior to exporting the dataset.
 The options are: